EGA-archive/QC/README.md

 Converts CRAM to BAM if needed.
 Extracts metadata from the BAM header.
-Computes quality metrics using tools like Qualimap, Picard, samtools, and read_distribution.
+Computes quality metrics using tools like Qualimap, Picard, samtools, and RSeQC.
 Calculates per-window statistics (MAPQ, coverage) using custom Python scripts.
-Formats the results to be compatible with MultiQC, using a customized version of MultiQC included in this repository.

 BAM_finalize_2.py:

-Converts the results into a MultiQC-compatible format.
+Formats the results from BAM_pipeline_2.py to be compatible with MultiQC, using a customized version of MultiQC included in this repository.

 Finally, we generate a customized MultiQC report, using a patched version of MultiQC tailored to our output.
 You’ll also find this modified version included in this repository.